sageserpent-open/NTestCaseBuilder/README.markdown

 This adds a new section of child factories on to the overall factory tree - including a second deferral, because the deferred factory is itself built by recursion.
 This allows strings of length 1 to be built, so NTestCaseBuilder does that until it exhausts the possibilities.

-The next step in complexity brings in a third deferral, and so on - but once strings of length 4 are being generated, NTestCaseBuilder will not exhaustively create them, because of the strength limit of 3 we have placed on the top-level factory that we use to drive the test.
+The next step in complexity introduces strings of length 2 and also brings in a third deferral, and so on - but once strings of length 4 are being generated, NTestCaseBuilder will not exhaustively create them, because of the strength limit of 3 we have placed on the top-level factory that we use to drive the test.

-You might think that this test would run on forever, but it does not - the call '.WithDeferralBudgetOf(maximumStringLength)' on the top-level factory imposes a cap on the complexity of the test cases - the deferral budget is the maximum number of deferrals that NTestCaseBuilder can 'activate' to deepen the factory tree, counting down from the top-level node.
+You might think that this test would run on forever, but it does not - the call '.WithDeferralBudgetOf(maximumStringLength)' on the top-level factory produced by 'BuildFactoryRecursivelyUsingDeferral()' imposes a cap on the complexity of the test cases - the deferral budget is the maximum number of deferrals that NTestCaseBuilder can 'activate' to deepen the factory tree, counting down from the top-level node.

 This is what makes the string length top out at 5 in this example.